 Hoverboard – vs – Glidr

 Marty’s hoverboard was awesome.
 The idea of having it, is still awesome and someday (maybe soon?) we will probably see a product that is close to it.
-But we currently have nothing to compare the hoverboard too.
+But we currently have nothing to compare it to the movie’s hoverboard except the best hoverboard which makes it close second to Marty’s hoverboard.
 So we chose the Glidr.
 While it still has wheels, you still get around incredibly fast and smooth, and that it is almost like hovering.

 BTTF2 Virtual Reality – vs – Oculus Rift